hudwave/lets-make-lasagne/chapter-06-beyond-inheritance/chapter-06-beyond-inheritance.md

                 set_value(target, key, value);
             }

             // Mark mixin on target
             array_push(appliedMixins, mixinName);
         }
     }
 }
 // Instantiate statics
 var mixin = new Mixin();
 ```

-The additional code will store an array on the mixin target under the name `__mixins` if it does not already exist.
-This will store the class name of all mixins applied to the instance.
+We will store an array on the mixin target under the name `__mixins` if it does not already exist.
+This will contain the class names of all mixins applied to the instance.
 The mixin name can be found by calling `script_get_name` on the mixin's constructor function.

 We can also add a mechanism to keep track all instances of a mixin that have been created.
 We can then use this to loop through all instances of the mixin as you might using the object's asset name.